brycelarge/xteve-vpn/README.md

 OpenVPN has been added to the container to allow users who have issues with their ISP shaping IPTV to bypass the shaping using a VPN

+I built this VPN version to bypass my ISP shaping during peak usage times.
+In the evenings I noticed my IPTV channels were freezing and timing out.
+After some back and forth between myself and the IPTV provider I came to the realisation that its my ISP that's the cause.
+Hopefully it helps others out there as its helped me.

 ## Usage

 Here are some example snippets to help you get started creating a container.